rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 ### Add cell barcode to fastq names
-A bulk ATAC-seq experiment generates paired-end sequencing data that a from DNA fragments that are flanked by two transposase cut sites.
+A bulk ATAC-seq experiment generates paired-end sequencing data from DNA fragments that are flanked by two transposase cut sites.
 Paired-end fastq files consists of a pair of line matched files which correspond to the sequenced regions from the ends of the fragment.
 10x